 The fourth West Hollywood LGBTQ bar that has closed in recent months was Gym Bar, which was located at 8737 Santa Monica Blvd.
 Gym Bar announced its closing in July, saying that property owner, Elias Shokrian of Calitex LLC in Beverly Hills, was unwilling to be flexible with the terms of the lease.

-However, it is widely rumored that Gym Bar will be moving into the location at 8917 Santa Monica Blvd. which housed the Halal Brothers restaurant and before that the Champaign Bakery.
+However, it is widely rumored that Gym Bar will be moving into the location at 8919 Santa Monica Blvd. which housed the Halal Brothers restaurant and before that the Champagne French Bakery Cafe.
 Ironically, Overstreet owns that building.

 Meanwhile, there is a Facebook page protesting all these gay bar closures, called “Boycott Monte Overstreet Properties.”